I'm Dixie. 50+ Biology and health educator, qigong practitioner, beauty and wellness founder, empty nester, and all round life lover.

 The word menopause is oftentimes used loosely to refer to the entire menopause experience.
 But I’m sure by now you know that the entire process occurs in stages.
 Namely, perimenopause, menopause, and post-menopause.
 Together they make the menopausal experience.
 Let’s take a look at each phase.

-Perimenopause is the time leading up to menopause and can last anywhere from seven to fourteen years.
-It can begin as early as the mid-thirties (even the teens and twenties) and is initiated by a natural decline in hormones, primarily estrogen and progesterone.
 For many, perimenopause is accompanied by a slew of symptoms, which can range from mild to severe.
 There are over 40 symptoms related to the menopausal experience.
 As a matter of fact, the most recent figure I heard was over 70.
-I began perimenopause at thirty-eight years old and recently celebrated my transition into Menopause.
+I began perimenopause at thirty-eight years old and recently celebrated my transition into menopause and post-menopause back on November 23rd, 2023

 While perimenopause can typically last anywhere from seven to fourteen years, menopause technically lasts only one day.
-You’re officially in menopause when you’ve not had a period for twelve consecutive months or one year.
-For example, I officially entered menopause on November 23rd, which was twelve months/one year from my last period.
-This is simply the guideline for people to know when they have crossed the perimenopause threshold.
-So menopause is for one day, and you’re on to the next pause.
+You’re said to “officially” be (meaning you can safely say) in menopause when you’ve not had a period for twelve consecutive months or one year.

 Post Menopause